ibm-bluemix-mobile-services/bms-clientsdk-javascript-webpush/README.md

 #bms-clientsdk-javascript-push

-Enable Chrome & Firefox web browser applications to receive Bluemix Push notifications and, send Bluemix Push notifications to these Chrome & Firefox web browser applications.
+Enable Safari, Chrome & Firefox web browser applications to receive Bluemix Push notifications and, send Bluemix Push notifications to these Chrome & Firefox web browser applications.
 This section describes how to install and use the client JavaScript Push SDK to further develop your Web applications.